handyPan/Java-Exercise-Collection/ex00-SchoolManagementSystem/README.md

 [demo](https://youtu.be/ZKdqaubEq2Y)

 ## 3. How to run the code
-- Configure the database as shown above.
-Database name is `atm`, the two tables are `account` and `transaction`.
-Refer to above screenshots (1.1) for details of column names.
 - Download `ex00-SchoolManagementSystem` and open with NetBeans, navigate to `src/main/java/handypan/ex00/SchoolManagementSystem`, run (Shift+F6) `Ex00SchoolManagementSystem.java`.

 ## 4. Todo